SciML/DiffEqDocs.jl/docs/src/solvers/dynamical_solve.md

 ## Standard ODE Integrators

-The standard ODE integrators will work on Dynamical ODE problems via a transformation to a first-order ODE.
+The standard ODE integrators will work on Dynamical ODE problems via an automatic transformation to a first-order ODE.
 See the [ODE solvers](@ref ode_solve) page for more details.